Music and Performing Arts

 All children take part in daily singing which contribute to our Harvest, Christmas and Easter celebrations.
 Our Christmas and end of year performances provide an opportunity for the children to share their work in music with parents, governors and other friends of the school.

-Pupils in Year 3 and 4 have 2 years of specialist Ukulele tuition from Calderdale Music Trust and following this many pupils continue to play ukulele and guitar.
+Pupils in Year 3 and 4 have 2 years of specialist Ukulele tuition from Calderdale Music Trust and following this many pupils continue to play an instrument.
 In Years 5 and 6 pupils are taught music by a teacher from Calder High School, aiding transition and pathways for more able pupils into music and performing and expressive arts.

 We have significantly invested in music, purchasing class sets of ukuleles, recorders and glockenspiels as well as a range of percussion instruments and boom whackers.